Madrapps/jacoco-report/README.md

        min-coverage-changed-files: 60
    ```

-4. When you need to customize the pass/fail emojis in the comment
+4. When you need to customize the pass/fail emojis or the style of title in the comment

    > Set the `pass-emoji` and `fail-emoji` to a valid emoji supported in Github.
+You can add `#` to choose the style of
+   > title from H1 to H6.
+If you don't choose, the default is H3.
    > Refer [sample pull request](https://github.com/thsaravana/jacoco-android-playground/pull/10) and
    > its [workflow](https://github.com/thsaravana/jacoco-android-playground/blob/testing-custom-emoji-support/.github/workflows/coverage.yml)